 A wire can be nicked or cut with yard aeration, verti-cutting, shovels, “For Sale” signs, tillers, stump grinders, Termite control stations, new driveway installations, shovels, and most any other gardening tools.
 Rodents can chew into a plastic casing and sometimes bite through it.
 Environmental forces can damage a wire in unexpected ways.
-One of these forces is expansion or contraction of the ground, forcing concrete slabs in driveways, sidewalks, and stairs to compress and squash the wire so hard that it pinches it in half.
-Sun can damage and crack the plastic casing (even UV protected plastics will not last), so that moisture can infiltrate and corrode the wire.
+One of these forces is the expansion or contraction of the ground, forcing concrete slabs in driveways, sidewalks, and stairs to compress and squash the wire so hard that it pinches it in half.
+Sun can damage and crack the plastic casing (even UV-protected plastics will not last), so that moisture can infiltrate and corrode the wire.

 Fence collar activating in strange places.

 In some situations, large metal objects are energized by the fence signal causing your dog’s collar to beep or shock in places where you did not expect it.
 This issue is governed by the physics of radio signals and antennas and is not specific to a fence brand.
 This phenomenon is more typical in lots under 1/2 acre than on larger property because of the concentration of signal being broadcast into the center of the yard.
 The following situations can cause phantom signals to occur in your yard.

 Sheds and metal framed buildings, steel footings/edging and metal staircases: A fence wire behind a metal building, shed or metal staircases can trigger a collar near the same as a fence wire.